 Dean: I have a GED, and a Give-'Em-Hell attitude.

 Wizards of Waverly Place: Alex Russo regularly fails exams, but is the craftiest and most competent character in the series.
-This is lampshaded by her best friend, Harper, when is looking for a substitute teammate in an academic contest after one of her original teammates dropped out:
+This is lampshaded by her best friend, Harper, when she is looking for a substitute teammate in an academic contest after one of her original teammates dropped out:

 Harper: I wish you were smart.
 Then you could fill in.
 Alex: I am smart!
 I'm street smart.
 Harper: But not book smart.
 Alex: I am too book smart!
 Sure, I don't read books, but I hollow them out and hide things in them.